MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

    * For other types of connectors, remove the connector and recreate the connector configuration.

-1. Use the new URL or the new connection.
+1. Use the updated URL or the new connection in the systems that were posting to the old URL.
 The Configure page displays that the URL is updated.

    :::image type="content" source="media/connectors-url-updated.png" alt-text="Screenshot showing a confirmation after URL update.":::